Cornell-MAE-UG/fa25-portfolio-adc272/_projects/thermofluidsystemanalysis.md

 ---

+The model of the pump is the Vivosun Aquapump.
+It pumps about 210 gallons per hour which is equivalent to about 2.21E10^-4 m^3/s (This is the area * velocity).
+The density of water is 1000 kg/m^3.
+Using the equation above, the m dot ends up being 0.221 kg/s.

 In our experiements, we chose to measure 4 things, the temperature of the hot and cold reservoirs, and the temperatures of both sides of the thermocoupler.
 We initially started with a low flow rate so we can solely compare the effects of switching between parallel and counter flow.

 The counter flow system looks like: